5-Spice Chicken with Mushrooms and Veggies

-This healthy and flavorful chicken dinner recipe is a delicious addition to your meal plan.
+This nutrient-dense and flavorful chicken dinner recipe is a delicious addition to your meal plan.
 This 5-spice chicken recipe is filling, packed with veggies, and great for those who love to meal prep too!

 A few years ago, we fell into a bit of a meal rut in our house.
 We’d grill the same things on the grill, we’d make the same casseroles, and we’d eat the same things for breakfast.
 We didn’t have any chicken dinner ideas that excited us (baked chicken again?
 Sure, I guess…).
 It was…well, boring.
 So, we did what we usually do to bust out of one of these ruts.
 We grabbed a cookbook from the pantry, picked a recipe that we’ve never made, and decided to see what happened.
 This 5-Spice Chicken with Mushrooms & Veggies recipe was inspired by that cookbook as well as a dish from our favorite Japanese restaurant.
 And the result is one of the best dishes we make!

-While we don’t do any particular diet plan, I try to ensure we’re eating healthy meals that are filled with veggies and protein on a regular basis.
-We have several people in our lives who do WW (formerly weight watchers), and love that this easy dinner recipe is a great option for them too (a serving of this healthy chicken recipe is only 1 smartpoint!
+While we don’t do any particular diet plan, I try to ensure we’re eating nutrient-rich meals that are filled with veggies and protein on a regular basis.
+We have several people in our lives who do WW (formerly weight watchers), and love that this easy dinner recipe is a great option for them too (a serving of this chicken recipe is only 1 smartpoint!
 Awesome!).

 Jump to: